Paul Marcinkus: Vatican Bank and Vatican City State

 In 1982, he allegedly thwarted an assassination attempt against Pope John Paul II in Fátima, Portugal, when Juan Maria Fernandez y Krohn, a reportedly disturbed priest, attacked the Pope with a bayonet.
 In fact, several Portuguese police officers grabbed and disarmed the attacker, preventing the Pope from being stabbed.

 In July 1982, Marcinkus was implicated in financial scandals being reported on the front pages of newspapers and magazines throughout Europe, particularly the collapse of the Banco Ambrosiano, in which Propaganda Due (aka "P2"), a Masonic Lodge, was involved.
 Marcinkus had been a director of Ambrosiano Overseas, based in Nassau, Bahamas, and had been involved with Ambrosiano's chairman, financier Roberto Calvi, for a number of years.
-He also was involved with Michele Sindona, who had links with the Mafia.

-The scandal widened, after the body of Roberto Calvi, whose Banco Ambrosiano had dealt with Marcinkus, was found hanging under London's Blackfriars Bridge in June 1982.
+The scandal widened after the body of Roberto Calvi, whose Banco Ambrosiano had dealt with Marcinkus, was found hanging under London's Blackfriars Bridge in June 1982.
 Marcinkus himself was never charged with a crime.

 Marcinkus stepped aside as head of the Vatican Bank in June 1989, with a board of laymen assuming control of the bank.
 He was then made president of the Governorate of Vatican City State.

 The Vatican eventually paid £145 million in a settlement with creditors, with Marcinkus observing in 1986 that "You can't run the Church on Hail Marys."
 Marcinkus later said that he was misquoted, what he actually said was: "When my workers come to retire, they expect a pension; it's no use my saying to them 'I'll pay you 400 Hail Marys."

 Marcinkus resigned from Vatican service on October 30, 1990.